Artificial lighting

 If the property where the issue is coming from is rented, we recommend you contact the landlord or housing association to report the problem and request they take action.

 If you are having difficulty approaching the person responsible, you could write to them.
-A letter template with some suggested wording can be found under useful links tab.
+A letter template with some suggested wording can be downloaded here.

 A further option may be to take your own legal action for statutory nuisance under Section 82 of the Environmental Protection Act 1990.
 This allows a Magistrates' Court to act on a complaint made by any person on the grounds that they are aggrieved by the existence of a statutory nuisance.